DinuriSithu/Tripweaver---Multi-agent-travel-planner-/README.md

 The system interprets the user's intent and routes the request to the appropriate specialised agent.

 **Supported Agents:**
--General QA Agent =	Handles general travel questions and unclear requests -Hotel Agent	     =  Searches, lists, and books hotels -Flight Agent	 =  Searches, lists, and books flights
+- General QA Agent =	Handles general travel questions and unclear requests
+- Hotel Agent	     =  Searches, lists, and books hotels
+- Flight Agent	 =  Searches, lists, and books flights

 The system uses MCP servers as the standardised communication layer between the AI agents and external travel services.